lake-wg/edhoc/draft-ietf-lake-edhoc.md

 As noted in Section 12 of {{I-D.ietf-cose-rfc8152bis-struct}} the use of a single key for multiple algorithms is strongly discouraged unless proven secure by a dedicated cryptographic analysis.
 In particular this recommendation applies to using the same private key for static Diffie-Hellman authentication and digital signature authentication.
 A preliminary conjecture is that a minor change to EDHOC may be sufficient to fit the analysis of secure shared signature and ECDH key usage in {{Degabriele11}} and {{Thormarker21}}.

 So-called selfie attacks are mitigated as long as the Initiator does not have its own identity in the set of Responder identities it is allowed to communicate with.
-In trust on first use (TOFU) use cases the Initiator should verify that the Responder's identity is not equal to its own.
+In Trust on first use (TOFU) use cases, see {{tofu}}, the Initiator should verify that the Responder's identity is not equal to its own.
 Any future EHDOC methods using e.g., pre-shared keys might need to mitigate this in other ways.

 ## Cipher Suites and Cryptographic Algorithms {#sec_algs}